Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: Preliminaries

 \begin{definition}[Maximally symmetric matrix] A matrix $M\in \K^{[n]^r\times [n]^r}$ can be viewed as a $2r$-tensor $\vvec(M)\in (\K^n)^{\ot 2r}$, with entries $\vvec(M)_{\ui\uj} = M_{\ui,\uj}$ for $\ui,\uj\in [n]^r$.
 Then, $M$ is said to be {\em maximally symmetric} when $\vvec(M)$ is a symmetric $2r$-tensor. \end{definition}

-Let $\PiMS$ denote the projection from the space $\K^{[n]^r\times [n]^r}$ onto $\MaxSym_r(\K^n)$, the space of maximally symmetric matrices.
+\tcolred{Note that a Hermitian matrix that is maximally symmetric is in fact real-valued (see also Lemma \ref{lem:ppt-sym-is-real-rank-2} below).} Let $\PiMS$ denote the projection from the space $\K^{[n]^r\times [n]^r}$ onto $\MaxSym_r(\K^n)$, the space of maximally symmetric matrices.
 Concretely, the projection $\PiMS(M)$ is obtained by first constructing the symmetric $2r$-tensor $\Pi_{2r}(\vvec(M))$ and then reshaping it as a square matrix indexed by $[n]^r$ (by splitting the $2r$ indices into two classes of size $r$, which can be done arbitrarily as the tensor is $2r$-symmetric).

 \begin{example} As an illustration, for $n=r=2$, we have